Rich-Harris/Statesman/README.md

-Miso.Model
+Supermodel
 ==========

 A general purpose observable model, to help you keep track of your application state.
-Miso.Model allows you to `set` and `get` *keypaths*, making it easy to work with a model of arbitrary complexity.
+Supermodel allows you to `set` and `get` *keypaths*, making it easy to work with a model of arbitrary complexity.

 For example, suppose your model looks like this: